Ready for another beauty post? This time I’m reviewing the beauty products I picked up on my Sephora Collection Summer Skincare Haul.

 FYI: Sephora does ship to Japan, so if you’re wondering where to buy makeup in Japan or your favorite skincare items, you can always search there.
 Fragrances, aerosol sprays, and nail polishes however, do not ship to Japan.

-Here’s what I got on my Sephora Collection Summer 2019 Skincare Haul.:
+Here’s what I got on my Sephora Collection Summer Skincare Haul (this post contains affiliate links):

 I ran out of the Vitamin c serum gifted to me Raxy and wanted another.
 After debating on this Ultra Glow Serum or the OLEHENRIKSON Vitamin C Truth Serum, I settled on this.
 It’s a non-oily serum with a slight scent that comes in a generously sized bottle.